bbauska/UC-Davis-JS-Basics/readme.md

 "View" tab and then go over and verify box is checked in "File name extensions".
 That way when you save your files, you'll see the ".html" file extension, and that's important.
 But here I have a screenshot of it so please make sure you do that.
 Also.
-Make sure that when you save files, make sure that the filename is always lowercase and never has a space in it so I have "myfile" all as one word here.
-Do not put spaces in filenames, they cannot be more explicit about that.</p>
+Make sure that when you save files, the filename is always lowercase and never has a space in it so I have "myfile" all as one word here.
+Do not put spaces in filenames.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch2-02">2.02 Visual Studio – Part 2 (5:48)</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->